 Physicians and nurses relieved by automated tasks can focus on what matters in their work and provide more patients with the care they need.
 Tools like automatic reminders of hospital visits and medication intake help patients and providers alike.
 Pharma companies, laboratories, and clinical research organizations also use automation in everyday processes.

-There are many tasks patients might be looking to accomplish when turning to their healthcare provider: schedule an appointment, send health data, receive examination results, get prescriptions, or review their medical records.
+There are many tasks patients might be looking to accomplish when turning to their healthcare provider: schedule an appointment, send health data, receive examination results, get prescriptions, review their medical records, or another digital innovation in healthcare.
 Patient portal technology comes in the form of comprehensive platforms that perform all these essential jobs and much more with the overall ambition of increasing customer engagement.

 To increase collaboration, knowledge sharing, and data exchange across the healthcare ecosystem, some industry players are introducing digital systems that facilitate interaction among various parties, such as hospitals, their suppliers, insurance companies, and labs.
 Other emerging platforms provide flexible on-demand services from medical specialists unaffiliated with any specific organization.